Submission Deadline: 1 July 2018, 23:59 UTC/GMT

 Once your contribution is accepted, you will receive a link via email to the appropriate form for your contribution.

-Artists will receive acceptance and rejection notices via email.
-Detailed information and instructions will then be sent to artists along with the acceptance letter.
-You must promptly complete and return the following:
+Detailed information and instructions as well as deadlines will be sent to submitters along with the acceptance letter.

 Presenter and Contributor Recognition